cagbal/robotDBRedis/README.md

 ![alt text](https://github.com/cagbal/robotDBRedis/blob/master/imgs/logo.png "robotDBRedis logo" )

-## Why does robotDBRedis even exists?
+## Why does robotDBRedis even exist?
 In the intelligent robotics area, the robot should keep track of the basic statistics of the users such as how many drinks served to each people or name of the users also, user preferences.
 That's why, I wrote robotDBRedis.
 It's super simple but also it helps.
 You can also keep track of everything in a sql or redis directly, but you need to know how to use them.

 ## Features